liiuuiil/ee285sp19/README.md

 If you want to rerun the process, open GPU server terminal and do as follow.
 Download or git clone our project to your GPU server.
 Download checkpoints for cycle-GANs at https://drive.google.com/file/d/1gWMMvxNYSieGRgjfeb4VQfyWxWMoK_Qy/view?usp=sharing using your UCSD email, then save checkpoints in your file path.
+Do not change any names of files, in case of meet any accidental problems when using the following commands.
 #### Train
     cd ./ dir of our file 'ee285sp19' python train.py --display_id 0 --dataroot ./datasets/285cyclegan --name 285cyclegan_cyclegan --model cycle_gan